 This page gives legal information about residential mortgages.
 It does not give legal advice, and does not replace advice from other professionals, such as a credit counsellor, licensed insolvency trustee in bankruptcy, or mortgage advisor.
-Look at the resources at the end of this section for help if you are having financial difficulties.
+Look at the resources at the end of this section for help if you are having money problems.

 Talk with your lender right away if you are having trouble making your mortgage payments.